 While your Stateflow® chart is in debugging mode, you can examine the status of the chart by inspecting the values of data, messages, and temporal logic expressions.
 You can also test the design of the chart by modifying data values and sending local and output messages.
 This table summarizes the interfaces that you can use to perform these debugging tasks.
-For more information, see Debugging Stateflow Charts.
+For more information, see Set Breakpoints to Debug Charts.

 |Debugging Task||Stateflow Editor||Symbols Pane||Breakpoints and Watch Window||MATLAB® Command Window|

 |Inspect temporal logic expressions||Yes||No||No||No|